Trusted. Licensed. Certified. Professional.

 More than just a dollar amount, home inspections are about what value you receive.
 Pricing will vary based on size of home, locations, services needed and much more.
 We offer special package pricing, military appreciation discounts and more.
 See our Schedule Now page for breakdowns.

 Home inspections generally take 2 to 4 hours to complete.
 The duration of a home inspection depends on many factors such as the size of the home, the condition of the home, and the ability to access certain areas of the home (roof, crawl space, attic, etc.).
+We also do a detailed walk through with the clients to be sure they are comfortable and have all questions answered.

 Although it is not necessary, we do recommend that you attend the inspection so you can ask questions and learn more about the home.
 You will learn a lot from the inspection report, but we always encourage you to attend!